What are core beliefs, and why do they matter?

 Our negative core beliefs drive our dysfunctional immediate beliefs in the forms of attitudes and rules.

-If we believe we are unloveable, for example, this could translate into rules such as “I must be thin, because if only I were thin, I would become loveable.”
+If we believe we are unlovable, for example, this could translate into rules such as “I must be thin, because only then would I become lovable.”